 The Hamiltonian resulting from the transformation in Eq.~\eqref{eq:transformation} is

-where the charging energies associated with the qubit and internal modes are $E_C = e^2/2(C+C_{J1}C_{J2}/(C_{J1}+C_{J2})) $ and $E_C^\mathrm{int} = e^2/2(C_{J1}+C_{J2}) $ while $E_{J\Sigma}=E_{J1}+E_{J2}$, $E_{J\Delta}=E_{J1}-E_{J2}$ are the sum and differences of the Josephson energies.
-The qubit and internal mode offset charges $n_g, N_g$ are suitable redefinitions of $n_{g1}, n_{g2}$ and the potential energy in Eq.~\eqref{eq:H_qubit-internal} is shown in Fig.~\ref{fig:fig2_2d_potentials}(a).
-Despite the apparent asymmetry in the definition of $\phi, \theta$ in Eq.~\eqref{eq:transformation}, the two modes can be faithfully interpreted as representing the dynamics of the qubit island and middle island; the qubit mode experiences the shunting capacitance $C$ in parallel to the junction capacitances $C_{J1}, C_{J2}$ in series, while the internal mode experiences the junction capacitances in parallel.
+where the charging energies associated with the qubit and internal modes are $E_C = e^2/2(C+C_{J1}C_{J2}/(C_{J1}+C_{J2})) $ and $E_C^\mathrm{int} = e^2/2(C_{J1}+C_{J2}) $ while $E_{J\Sigma}=E_{J1}+E_{J2}$ and $E_{J\Delta}=E_{J1}-E_{J2}$ are the sum and difference of the Josephson energies, respectively.
+The offset charges for the qubit and internal modes, $n_g$ and $N_g$, are suitable redefinitions of $n_{g1}, n_{g2}$.
+The resulting potential energy in Eq.~\eqref{eq:H_qubit-internal} is shown in Fig.~\ref{fig:fig2_2d_potentials}(a).
+Despite the apparent asymmetry in the definition of $\phi$ and $\theta$ in Eq.~\eqref{eq:transformation}, the two modes can be faithfully interpreted as representing the dynamics of the qubit island and middle island; the qubit mode experiences the shunting capacitance $C$ in parallel with the series combination of the junction capacitances $C_{J1}$ and $C_{J2}$, whereas the internal mode experiences the junction capacitances in parallel.
 Finally, the transformation also couples the boundary conditions of the $\phi$- and $\theta$-modes, as we discuss in Sec.~\ref{sec:simple_boundary}.